envoyproxy/gateway/site/content/en/latest/user/circuit-breaker.md

   10.342 [11]	|■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■
 ```

-The default circuit nreaker threshold (1024) is not met.
+The default circuit breaker threshold (1024) is not met.
 As a result, requests do not overflow: all requests are proxied upstream and both Envoy and clients wait for 10s.

 In order to fail fast, apply a `BackendTrafficPolicy` that limits concurrent requests to 10 and pending requests to 0.